helloakn/VehicleTrackingSystem-FullStack/README.md

 <div id="top"></div>

 # Vehicle Tracking System - FullStack
+**This is sample Project** so you can learn NextJs and NodeJs for api and api integration.
 FullStack Vehicle Tracking System (Include API for Vehicle and API for Admin as well as Dashboard)

 ### Built With